 - Immediate symptoms like dizziness, headache, sleepiness, lightheadedness, nausea, skin irritation, respiratory irritation, severe eye damage

-- Long term affects like decreased immune function, decrease thyroid hormone levels or altered endocrine function, mood, memory, attention, reaction time and vision problems
+- Long term effects like decreased immune function, decrease thyroid hormone levels or altered endocrine function, mood, memory, attention, reaction time and vision problems

-- Environmental affects include a build up of chemicals that can’t be removed through the water treatment process causing an imbalance in water conditions causing negative effects for both vegatation and wildlife
+- Environmental effects include a build-up of chemicals that can’t be removed through the water treatment process causing an imbalance in water conditions causing negative effects for both vegetation and wildlife

 I am typically not an alarmist and I don’t usually freak out and take drastic measures.
-However, after reading about all of the potential side effects – that CAN be avoided – I was motivated to make some changes.
+However, after reading about all of the potential side effects – that CAN be avoided – I was motivated to make some changes and find some non toxic cleaning products for my home.

 The info above is just a tiny slice of the information on the web about chemicals in household cleaners and their effects on your family and the environment.